5.9. Hard decays¶

 (default 1 which corresponds to

-(1.0, 0.0, 1/\(\sqrt{2}\), 1/\(\sqrt{2}\))) is used.
+(1.0, 0.0, 1/\(\sqrt{2}\), 1/\(\sqrt{2}\))) will be used.

 Furthermore, it is possible to hand over any constant reference vector: